 “People were already beginning to forget, what horrible suffering the war had brought them.
 I did not want to cause fear and panic, but to let people know how dreadful war is and so to stimulate people's powers of resistance.”Otto Dix

-Frenn lives and works in Arlington, VA
+Chawky Frenn lives and works in Arlington, Virginia.

 1987 – 88 | Tyler School of Art - Temple Abroad.
 Rome, Italy.
 MFA, Painting.
 Studied with Richard Raiselis |